TEXAS LYCEUM FELLOWSHIP

 Dr. John Sherrill is an educational leader and curriculum specialist.
 His work with schools for the past seventeen years has built the foundation for community involvement, teacher development, and student success.
 John has served in administrative roles including Special Programs Coordinator, Early College High School principal, High School Principal, and most recently Superintendent of Schools, where he proudly leads the Panhandle Independent School District in Panhandle, TX.
 John has a passion for student success that began when he was a coach and social studies teacher.
 As he rose in administration, he saw that his influence could positively affect the outcomes for student success.
 As High School Principal in Archer City, John’s schools were awarded the Marzano Resources High Reliability Schools national awards for safe schools and effective teaching in every classroom, respectively.
 These internal and external checkpoints aligned well with his vision of a successful, holistic educational environment.

 Pursuing a Master's in public policy has been on John’s radar for some time because he feels the high-level decisions that influence the day-to-day lives of the 5.5 million students in Texas must have a voice from the communities and constituencies they represent.
 John desires that the lessons learned in public administration will set the stage for the impact he can make for all learners.
+You can find John's presentation here

 Melissa Ionson